USDA Loan Calculator – Your Resource

 - Loan Income

-The USDA construction loan is for property purchases and renovations.
-Borrowers must be an American citizen or a legal permanent resident to be eligible.
-And they should qualify in terms of their credit and income.
+Also, borrowers must be an American citizen or a legal permanent resident to be eligible.
+And they need to qualify with their credit and income.

 The U.S. Department of Agriculture does not require a minimum credit score.
-Borrowers with bad credit scores are still qualified for the USDA loan.
-However, our debt-to-income ratio will be considered if this is the case.
+Borrowers with bad credit scores can still be qualified for a USDA loan.

 - Credit References